StormTheCastle/BasicOMVDockerServer/README.md

 # BasicOMVDockerServer
-OMV Server with basic functionality
+Steps for setting up an OMV Server with basic functionality